 I do design and development for tablet and mobile phone applications, mostly iPads and iPhones.

-See some of my papers on both usability design for tablets and iOS programming.
+See some of my papers below on both iOS programming and usability design for tablets:

 How to Get High Precision on a Tablet with a Drawing-Like App.
 This paper analyzes why drawing with a finger on a touchscreen is less precise than using a mouse on a PC.
 A method for drawing with a finger with high precision is suggested based on a virtual touch pad, and the application of the method is described for an app that draws maps for a tourism guide app.
 PDF Version (7 pages)

 Understanding Blocks in iOS.
 This paper provides a description of what blocks are, how to use them, how to create methods using blocks as parameters, how to avoid retain cycles with blocks, and how blocks are affecting the design of new iOS APIs.
 PDF Version (15 pages)